ignaciorasetti/e-commerce-application-meli/README.md

 This project is divided into various applications.

 ### Proxy API
-To obtain data from the MercadoLibre API and create custom answers.
+To obtain data from the MercadoLibre API and create custom responses.
 * [meli-challenge-proxyapi-golang](./meli-challenge-proxyapi-golang/)
 * [meli-challenge-proxyapi-nodejs](./meli-challenge-proxyapi-nodejs/)